 SHS Mission and History

-Sarasota High School is dedicated to providing a culturally, socially and intellectually diverse student population with an education that will allow them to be successful in today’s ever-changing society.
-Creating a learning environment that is challenging, relevant and active is essential to ensure our students are equipped for success in their post-secondary pursuits.
-In doing so, we aim to develop in each student the skills of leadership, accountability and self-reliance that are essential to become a productive
+Sarasota High School is dedicated to providing a culturally, socially, and intellectually diverse student population with an education that will allow them to be successful in today’s ever-changing society.
+To ensure our students are equipped for success after high school, we create a learning environment that is challenging, relevant, and active.
+In doing so, we aim to develop in each student the skills of leadership, accountability, and self-reliance that are essential to become productive.

 Sarasota High School was founded in 1913 and is home to over 2,600 students and 139 faculty members on a newly renovated campus in the city of Sarasota, Florida.
 The original campus was expanded in 1958-1959 by notable modern architect Paul Rudolph.

-- Campus features include 19 buildings, 2 cafeterias, 2 gymnasiums, 2 locker rooms, a professional weight training room, an auditorium with stage and dressing rooms, a circus arena, 8 tennis courts, 2 baseball/softball diamonds, a football stadium with the surrounding track, soccer field and 4 parking lots.
+- Campus features include 19 buildings, 2 cafeterias, 2 gymnasiums, 2 locker rooms, a professional weight training room, an auditorium with stage and dressing rooms, a circus arena, 8 tennis courts, 2 baseball/softball diamonds, a football stadium with the surrounding track, a soccer field, and 4 parking lots.

 - The MaST Research Institute educates students on the scientific research process, requiring them to complete in-depth research projects over the course of their high school careers.

-- Advanced International Certificate of Education (AICE) Program offers students abundant opportunities to prepare for their post-secondary education and career goals.
+- Cambridge Advanced International Certificate of Education (AICE) Program offers students abundant opportunities to prepare for their education and career goals after high school.